keeping your super safe

 Help protect your online account by setting up extra layers of security for additional peace of mind.
 Multi-factor authentication is an effective way to protect your valuable information and accounts against unauthorised access by using more than one way — e.g. just a password — to verify your identity.

-As a HESTA member, you can set up two-factor authentication for your online account by following these steps:
+As a HESTA member, you can set up multi-factor authentication for your online account by following these steps:

 • Log in to your online account.